Arnie 2

-Arnie II, developed by Zeppelin Games in 1993, is a computer game and sequel to Arnie.
-It was written by David Sowerby with graphics by Neil Hislop.
-The music was created by Andrew Rodger.
+Arnie 2, developed by Zeppelin Games, is an action video game released in 1993 for the Amiga, Commodore 64, and MS-DOS.
+It is the sequel to Arnie.
+The game was written by David Sowerby with graphics by Neil Hislop, and the music was created by Andrew Rodger.
 The game's manual says that "Arnie has been chosen to perform four missions that require stealth, skill and extreme violence."